kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---
 title: The Ecosystem You Can Build — Why Extending the Kora Framework Is Deliberately Simple
+date: 2026-09-05
 description: How the Kora Framework's thin abstractions and module model let teams integrate any Java library through the same application graph.
 search:
   exclude: true
 ---
-# The Ecosystem You Can Build: Why Extending Kora Is Deliberately Simple
+# The Ecosystem You Can Build: Why Extending Kora Is Deliberately Simple { #ecosystem-you-can-build }

+**September 5, 2026**

 Framework ecosystems are usually discussed as inventories.